xelatihy/yocto-gl/docs/yocto/yocto_color.md

 Yocto/Color provides minimal tonal adjustment functionality, mostly helpful when displaying images on screens.
-HDR images can be tone mapped with `tonemap(hdr,e,f)` that applies a simple exposure correction to the HDR colors and optionally a filmic tone curve.
+HDR images can be tone mapped with `tonemap(hdr, e, f)` that applies a simple exposure correction to the HDR colors and optionally a filmic tone curve.
 This functions converts from linear RGB to sRGB by default, but the latter conversion can be disabled.

-Saturation adjustment are implemented in `sature(rgb,s)` that interpolates to color with gray.
+Saturation adjustment are implemented in `sature(rgb, s)` that interpolates to color with gray.

 Contrast adjustments are notoriously more complex since they depend on both the contrast function used and the color space it is applied with.
 To cater to most uses, Yocto/Color provides three contrast curves.
-`contrast(rgb,c)` generate smooth contrast variations by applying an S-shaped curve that typically used in non-linear color spaces.
+`contrast(rgb, c)` generate smooth contrast variations by applying an S-shaped curve that typically used in non-linear color spaces.
-`lincontrast(rgb,c,g)` has a harsher look due to clipped colors and is obtained by applying linear scaling around a gray level.
+`lincontrast(rgb, c, g)` has a harsher look due to clipped colors and is obtained by applying linear scaling around a gray level.
-`logcontrast(rgb,c,g)` is suitable to contrast manipulation in HDR since it does not clip colors.
+`logcontrast(rgb, c, g)` is suitable to contrast manipulation in HDR since it does not clip colors.
 This is implemented by applying scaling in the logarithm domain.
 Both linear and logarithmic contrast can be used for HDR and LDR by adjusting the gray level to 0.18 and 0.5 respectively.